pengx17/yjs-textarea-demo/README.md

 - `y-indexeddb` for offline persistence
 - `y-webrtc` for RTC support
-- undo/redo
+- undo/redo (UndoManager)
-- user cursors & selection (using `Y.RelativePosition`)
+- user cursors & selection (awareness)
 - textarea with Quill Delta + yjs binding

+This helps me to clear my mind about how to use yjs in a real world application.